 Simbi is for individuals looking to exchange services.
 You can perform services for someone else, who performs a service for you, but there’s another option.
 Suppose you give guitar lessons to someone who paints pottery.
 They want your lessons, but you don’t want their pottery.
 Instead of exchanging services, they can pay you for your service with the site’s digital currency which you can use on a service that you do want.

 Swap.com isn’t a purely bargain-based site but instead markets itself as an online thrift store.
 You post items, which other people buy.
 You can then use that money to buy items from other users.
-The key advantage to using this site over a brick-and-mortar thrift store is the size of the selection.
 The site still uses real money, so it’s not as fun as some of the other sites discussed, but it also doesn’t have any membership fees.

 SwapRight.com is meant for individuals to trade goods and services.
 It doesn’t have a lot of fancy features or an associated app, but it is entirely free, you can sign in with your Facebook, and it’s easy to use.